djangocon/2019.djangocon.eu/hugo_site/content/sponsors.md

  * free child care for our attendees and their children
  * ...

-Anything left over money after the conference is administrated by the organisation Django Denmark and will be used for future non-profit open source events.
-As it is seen before after other DjangoCon events, we expect the Scandinavian region to be more active with community events in the wake of this event.
+If there are profits from the conference, they are administrated by the registered Danish association [Django Denmark](https://django-denmark.org/), whose purpose is to serve open source Django communities in the Nordic region and in economically marginalized countries.
+We expect the Nordic region to be more active with community events in the wake of this event.

 ## The details